eclipse-iceoryx/iceoryx/README.md

 So first off: What is iceoryx?

-iceoryx is an inter-process-communication (IPC) middleware for various operating systems (currently we support Linux, MacOS and QNX).
+iceoryx is an inter-process-communication (IPC) middleware for various operating systems (currently we support Linux, MacOS, QNX and Windows 10).
 It has its origins in the automotive industry, where large amounts of data have to be transferred between different processes when it comes to driver assistance or automated driving systems.
 However, the efficient communication mechanisms can also be applied to a wider range of use cases, e.g. in the field of robotics or game development.